kyma-incubator/compass/docs/architecture/app-management.md

     }
 }
 ```
-Compass add label with name `integrationSystemName` for just created Application, so output of the previous mutation is the following:
+Compass adds label with name `integrationSystemName` for just created Application, so output of the previous mutation is the following:
 ```
 {
   "data": {